How do I Learn and Create a Lot of Things Fast? What are my Tools and Techniques?

 My learning and experiments are normally related to software development, game development, digital art, gaming.
 But they go beyond that, they also involve traditional art, art history, fishing, photography, animals, geography, history and more.

-This is an article about using the right software tools, having the right equipment, Photo Reading and an autistic savant kid (me).
+This is an article about using the right software tools, having the right equipment and Photo Reading.

 Incentives to write this article